emmettbutler/emmettbutler/writing/user-guide.md

 * Not admitting when they don’t know something
 * Ignoring non-code contributions or team process

-I focus intensely on empathy and continuous learning, probably more than the average manager.
+I focus intensely on empathy and continuous learning, probably more than the average engineer.

 ## How I give and receive feedback